k88hudson/git-flight-rules/README.md

 &mdash; Chris Hadfield, *An Astronaut's Guide to Life*.

-## Conventions for this document
+### Conventions for this document

 For clarity's sake all examples in this document use customized bash prompt in order to indicate the current branch and whether or not there are staged changes.
 The branch is enclosed in brackets, and a `*` next to the branch name indicates staged changes.

-## Adding staged changes to the previous commit
+## I need to add staged changes to the previous commit

 ```
 (my-branch*)$ git commit --amend
 ```

-## Combining commits
+## I need to combine commits

 You need to do something called an interactive rebase.